preservim/vim-thematic/README.markdown

 It works best with fullscreen in a GUI-based Vim.
 A few steps are
 involved:

-(1) Install a couple plugins and a suitable colorscheme:
+(1) Install a word processing plugin like `pencil` and a suitable
+colorscheme:

 * [vim-pencil](https://github.com/reedes/vim-pencil) - to configure
   buffers for word processing